clkride/airline_routes/README.md

 * Airports Dataset - It includes unique identifiers, names, cities, countries, IATA and ICAO codes, latitude and longitude coordinates, altitude, timezone, daylight savings time, and type of the location.
 This dataset is useful for a variety of applications, such as travel planning, transportation analysis, and mapping.
 This dataset is useful for a variety of applications, such as travel planning, transportation analysis, and mapping.

+* Airline Dataset - It includes a unique identifier for each airline, as well as the name, alias, IATA and ICAO codes, callsign, country of origin, and whether or not the airline is currently active or defunct.
+This dataset is useful for various applications, such as aviation analysis, travel planning, and research on the history of airlines.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>